gixo/dnd-spelldeck/README.md

 ## Preview

 A card looks something like this.
-As you can see, some cards need to have their text truncated because there is simply too much to put on a small card.

 <img src="samples/fireball.jpg" alt="Fireball spell card example" width="500px" />

+Some cards need to have their text truncated and the script automatically cuts text beyond a certain lenght.

 ## Requirements